gaucho1978/BACCAble/README.md

 this video shows the new functionality:

  [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/q5ryux2daeE/0.jpg)](https://youtu.be/q5ryux2daeE?si=QtWNP4ClmFG99Ner)

+ The parameters array is customizable ,It resides in main.c. (search for uds_params_array array) This is the structure of each element:
+	name[15] 				It is the name of the parameter. shall be short otherwise the string will be cutted and not entirely shown in dashoard reqId;					It is the msg id to request in UDS command.
+It Typically starts with 18DA.... reqLen;					It is the total length of the can message to send reqData;				It is the entire can message to send.
+It follows the following UDS syntax:
+							First byte is the length of the following bytes, Second byte is the requested service (tipically 0x22, request parameter by ID) Third and fourth byte are the DID (the requested parameter) replyId;				It it the message ID of the received reply.
+Tipically if the reqID is 18DAAABB the replyID shall be 18DABBAA replyLen;				It is the number of bytes of the parameter that we want to extract from the received message replyOffset;			It defines where is located the parameter.
+0 means that it is the first byte of the expected field of UDS message, 1 means that we shall start from second byte, and so on. replyValOffset; 		Once the parameter is decoded as unsigned integer, the first calculation on the value will be + replyValOffset replyScale;				Once the parameter has been summed with replyValOffset, the result will be multiplied by replyScale replyScaleOffset;		Once the parameter has been multiplied by replyScale, the result will be summed to replyScaleOffset replyMeasurementUnit[7];	It is a string appended at the end of the parameter string to define measurement unit.
+Too long strings will have measurement unit cutted and not shown on the dashboard. replyDecimalDigits;			The parameter, after previous calculations, will be converted to string, and rounded to the specified number of decimal digits.

+Note: if you change number of elements in the array, you shall update total number of elements in the variable total_pages_in_dashboard_menu.

 The new commands implemented on the master canable are the following: by default the menu on dashboard is disabled